Bullpen blows E-Rod’s 20th win, Red Sox beat O’s anyway

 Manager Alex Cora, who ownership said will return for a third season no matter who replaces Dombrowksi, said identifying what went wrong in 2019 isn’t hard to put his finger on.

-Cora said inconsistent pitching, inflated offensive numbers and an eight-day stretch from July 28 through Aug.
+Cora said inconsistent pitching and an eight-day stretch from July 28 through Aug.
 4 that saw Boston lose eight straight games — five to the Yankees and three to the Rays — will gnaw at him.

 Boston was eight games out of first place in the AL East before that stretch and 14 1/2 out by the end of it.

-There were some flashes of last year’s success at times, but that on far too many instances the consistency wasn’t there offensively or defensively.
 The Red Sox hit more home runs and scored more runs than in 2018, but poor baserunning and injuries on the pitching staff doomed the club in close games.

 On the mound, starters Chris Sale and David Price made only 25 and 22 starts, respectively, as Sale battled elbow issues and Price dealt with elbow and wrist problems.

-Firming up the starting rotation and bullpen are areas that ownership has also said will be addressed this summer.
+Firming up the starting rotation and bullpen are areas that ownership has also said will be addressed this offseason.

+Cora has been criticized for the message he gave to his team during spring training that this season was about continuing the system that propelled them to win the title.

 SOME CATCH